-- 2.12 Powers of Deputy Chairman Where the chair of the Trust has died or has ceased to hold office, or where he or she has been unable to perform his or her duties as chair owing to illness or any other cause, the deputy chairman shall act as chair until a new chair is appointed or the existing chair resumes his or her duties, as the case may be; and references to the chairman in these Standing Orders shall, so long as there is no chairman able to perform his or her duties, be taken to include references to the deputy chairman. - 2.13 Appointment and Powers of Senior Independent Director Subject to SO 2.14 below, the chairman (in consultation with the non-executive directors and the Council of Governors) may appoint any director, who is also a non-executive director, to be the senior independent director, for such period, not exceeding the remainder of his or her term as a director, as they may specify on appointing him or her.
-The senior independent director shall perform the role set out in the Trust's "Senior Independent Director Job Description", as amended from time to time by resolution of the Board. - 2.14 Any director so appointed may at any time resign from the office of senior independent director by giving notice in writing to the chairman.
-The chairman (in consultation with the non-executive directors and the Council of Governors) may thereupon appoint another Member of the Board as senior independent director in accordance with the provisions of Standing Order 2.13. - 2.15 The role of the deputy chairman will include deputising for the chairman during absences.
-The senior independent director will act as a conduit for concerns to be raised by Governors if the usual mechanisms of contact and discussion have been exhausted, and making arrangements for the annual evaluation of the performance of the chairman.
-The process to achieve this evaluation and its outcome will be agreed with and reported to the Council of Governors. - 2.16 If the senior independent director is also the deputy chairman and he or she is acting in the capacity of the chairman, another non-executive director will be identified by the Board of Directors as fulfilling the role of senior independent director on a temporary basis.
-Where there is a need for the deputy chairman to act in the capacity of chairman for an extended period, the Board of Directors will agree the appointment of a different senior independent director with the Council of Governors, until the deputy chairman is able to resume this role.
+- 2.12 Powers of Deputy Chairman Where the Chairman of the Trust has died or has ceased to hold office, or where he or she has been unable to perform his or her duties as Chairman owing to illness or any other cause, the Deputy Chairman shall act as Chairman until a new Chairman is appointed or the existing Chairman resumes his or her duties, as the case may be; and references to the Chairman in these Standing Orders shall, so long as there is no Chairman able to perform his or her duties, be taken to include references to the Deputy Chairman. - 2.13 Appointment and Powers of Senior Independent Director Subject to SO 2.14 below, the Chairman (in consultation with the Non-executive Directors and the Council of Governors) may appoint any Director, who is also a Non-executive Director, to be the Senior Independent Director, for such period, not exceeding the remainder of his or her term as a Director, as they may specify on appointing him or her.
+The Senior Independent Director shall perform the role set out in the Trust's "Senior Independent Director Job Description", as amended from time to time by resolution of the Board. - 2.14 Any Director so appointed may at any time resign from the office of Senior Independent Director by giving notice in writing to the Chairman.
+The Chairman (in consultation with the Non-executive Directors and the Council of Governors) may thereupon appoint another Member of the Board as Senior Independent Director in accordance with the provisions of Standing Order 2.13. - 2.15 The role of the Deputy Chairman will include deputising for the Chairman during absences.
+The Senior Independent Director will act as a conduit for concerns to be raised by Governors if the usual mechanisms of contact and discussion have been exhausted, and making arrangements for the annual evaluation of the performance of the Chairman.
+The process to achieve this evaluation and its outcome will be agreed with and reported to the Council of Governors. - 2.16 If the Senior Independent Director is also the Deputy Chairman and he or she is acting in the capacity of the Chairman, another Non-executive director will be identified by the Board of Directors as fulfilling the role of Senior Independent Director on a temporary basis.
+Where there is a need for the Deputy Chairman to act in the capacity of Chairman for an extended period, the Board of Directors will agree the appointment of a different Senior Independent Director with the Council of Governors, until the Deputy Chairman is able to resume this role.